The benefits of resistance training as you get older are truly astounding.

 A look at some of the transformations scattered through this four-part series are clear-cut evidence.

-Rob proving that results can be equal to, or even better than those in their 20s when in your late 40s.
+Mike proves that results can be equal to, or even better than those in his 20s.
+Read his Story here

 So how do we train clients in their 40s, 50s and beyond?